wendymud/Amazon_Vine_Analysis/README.md

 ## Results and conclusion
 How many Vine reviews and non-Vine reviews were there?

 Out of the over 1.7 million total Vine reviews for video games, the scope needed to be narrowed down to retrieve total_votes count greater than 20 as those were more likely to be helpful and to avoid having division by zero errors.
 This brought the total count of viable reviews to 65K.
-See Figure2.
+See Figure 2.

 !['High_total_votes.PNG'](./Resources/High_total_votes.PNG)

-#### Figure1
+#### Figure 2

 Of those 65K reviews, further filtering was conducted where the number of helpful_votes were divided by total_votes and the ones analyzed were equal to or greater than 50%.
 Then the data was further scrubbed to focus just on the 20K 5-star rated reviews.